 Instead of shop bought crispy french onions, this recipe shows you how to make a crispy crunchy homemade topping using panko breadcrumbs, almonds and garlic.

-The only fat in the topping is olive oil, a healthy unsaturated fat, so you can have that rich fried flavour without crazy amounts of cholesterol!
+The only fat in the topping is olive oil, a healthy unsaturated fat, so you can still have that rich fried flavour!

 Lean, mean, green bean machine!